-

 Elena Streltsova, Head of Data Analytics – Asahi Europe & International

-Atul Agarwal, Senior Director, Data Strategy - Barclays Investment Bank
+Atul Agarwal, Senior Director, Data Strategy – Barclays UK

 17:00- 17:15